B.A., 2002, Michigan State University

 About Dr. Maxson:

-Dr. Maxson's research focuses on the political, social, and cultural history of premodern Europe, particularly Italy.
-His first monograph, The Humanist World of Renaissance Florence, 1400-1480 was released by Cambridge University Press in early 2014.
-The book examines the learned interests of hundreds of so-called amateur humanists in Renaissance Florence and, using a case study of Florentine diplomats, argues that demands of political and social rituals motivated the spread, form, and success of the humanist movement.
-Dr. Maxson has also published numerous articles in venues including I Tatti Studies, Archivio Storico Italiano, Renaissance Studies, and others.
-He has held fellowships most recently from Villa I Tatti (the Harvard University Center for Italian Renaissance Studies), the Marco Institute at the University of Tennessee, and the Research and Development Council at ETSU.
-He was a recipient of the College of Arts and Sciences award for Distinguished Research for the 2013-14 academic year.
+Dr. Maxson’s research focuses on the political, social, and cultural history of medieval and early modern Europe, especially the Italian Renaissance.
+His first monograph, the Humanist World of Renaissance Florence, 1400-1480 was released by Cambridge University Press in 2014.
+The book examines the learned interests of hundreds of so-called amateur humanists and, using a case study of Florentine diplomats, argues that the demands of political and social rituals motivated the spread, form, and success of the humanist movement.
+His new book, A Short History of Florence and the Florentine Republic, will be released by Bloomsbury in 2022.
+The book takes an interdisciplinary approach to balance domestic, regional, peninsular, and broader developments in Florence from the city’s founding until the present.
+Dr. Maxson is currently beginning a project focused on the Italian Renaissance in the United States during the 1800s.
+He has held fellowships from the Massachusetts Historical Society, Villa I Tatti (the Harvard University Center for Italian Renaissance Studies, the Marco Institute at the University of Tennessee, and others.
 Dr. Maxson keeps an updated profile on academia.edu (https://etsu.academia.edu/BrianMaxson).

 Areas of Academic Specialty